aws/aws-lambda-java-libs/README.md

 # Using aws-lambda-java-log4j2

 This package defines the Lambda adapter to use with log4j version 2.
-See the [documentation](aws-lambda-java-log4j2/README.md) for information on how to use the adapter.

-# Using aws-lambda-java-log4j (Not recommended)

-This package defines the Lambda adapter to use with log4j version 1.
-See the [official documentation](http://docs.aws.amazon.com/lambda/latest/dg/java-logging.html#java-wt-logging-using-log4j) for information on how to use this adapter.
+See the [README](aws-lambda-java-log4j2/README.md) or the [official documentation](http://docs.aws.amazon.com/lambda/latest/dg/java-logging.html#java-wt-logging-using-log4j) for information on how to use the adapter.